 Start with creating user persona profiles.
 They help us to visualize target users and build a product around them.
 Each persona represents a specific type of end-user and include a precise description of their age, daily routines, thoughts, goals, and fears.

 Card sorting is a simple way to organize information, such as your website or app navigation.
 During a card sorting session, participants divide topics into categories that make sense to them.
 You are free to use actual cards, pieces of paper or online card-sorting software tools.

 User interviews help to understand people’s motivations, headaches, and behaviors while using different products.
 During the interview we follow a structured methodology: the interviewer prepares a series of questions and topics in advance and analyzes the answers after the interview.
 For example and inspiration, here’s a list of questions for UX research asked at Google, Amazon, Microsoft, and Facebook.

 Usability testing helps us to see if the website or an app is usable and observe the users’ reactions while they interact with the product.
 This technique brings many benefits among which are collecting valuable information, improving UX, identifying any problems or bugs, increasing product efficiency, and ensuring user satisfaction with a product.

 To build a financial product that customers will use requires a new way of thinking about finances through their eyes.
 Therefore, when focusing on users’ real pains, financial companies and banks can't only improve the usability of products.
 They should also build loyalty with their target audience and shift on becoming more human-centered.

-At CX Dojo, we put great emphasis on user research and analysis of users’ behaviors.
+At CXDojo, we put great emphasis on user research and analysis of users’ behaviors.
 It helps us to stay in touch with users’ real-world needs throughout the design and development process.
-If you’re interested to know more, receive a consultation, or conduct UX research as part of your project, all you gotta do is contact us.
+If you’re interested in knowing more, receiving a consultation, or conducting UX research as part of your project, all you have to do is contact us.